-Return to Community Services Home Page
+Return to Community Revitalization Home Page

 Concerned about your mortgage?

-There are FREE community resources that maybe able to help.
+There are FREE community resources that may be able to help.

 Homeowners who are either delinquent on their mortgage or face foreclosure now have a new, dedicated 24/7 toll-free help line to reach a local Arizona foreclosure counselor.
 This service is sponsored by the Governor’s Office: Call 1-877-448-1211.
 Read more (pdf)

 You may also contact HUD for a list of foreclosure counselors: www.hud.gov or 1-800-569-4287.
 For information in Spanish, visit: www.espanol.hud.gov